merlyescalona/ucsc-eeb-intro2comptools/README.md

 W-10 Students’ project presentations

+## Project requirements

+- Work individually or with one class-mate.
+- Write a python script that solves a problem within your research.
+Alternatively you can write a python script about a game or something you are passionated about.
+- Upload the code to github and write a readme.md file.
+- Prepare for a small demostration of the code in the final class.

 # Instructors:

 Merly Escalona (<mmescalo@ucsc.edu>): Postdoctoral Scholar in the [Paleogenomics lab](https://pgl.soe.ucsc.edu), experience with bioinformatics, simulation of genomic and high throughput sequencing data, and genome assembly.